Improving the statistical efficiency of cross-conformal prediction: Marginal coverage of cross-conformal prediction and connection with CV+

 The two bounds are compared in Figure~\ref{fig:bounds} and it is possible to see that the two bounds have opposite behaviors.
 As depicted in Figure~\ref{fig:bounds}, even for small or moderate $n$, the bound in \eqref{eq:cov-cross-cp} is the one that applies to commonly employed values of $K$.

-In addition, cross-conformal prediction~\citep{vovk2015cross} is closely related to $K$-fold CV+ introduced in \citet{barber2021}.
+In addition, in a regression setting, cross-conformal prediction~\citep{vovk2015cross} is closely related to $K$-fold CV+ introduced in \citet{barber2021}.
 In particular, both methods can be used to obtain prediction sets with finite sample coverage guarantees.
 Cross-conformal prediction is covered in Section \ref{sec:cross-cp}; here, we introduce CV+ and explain its connection to cross-conformal prediction.
-In this case as well, the data points are divided into $K$ disjoint folds $I_1,\dots,I_K$ of size $m=n/K$, and $\hat{\mu}_{-I_k}$ refers to the regression function trained in $[n] \setminus I_k$, $k \in [K]$.
+In this case as well, the data points are divided into $K$ disjoint folds $I_1,\dots,I_K$ of size $m=n/K$, and $\hat{\mu}_{-I_k}$ refers to the regression function trained using data in $[n] \setminus I_k$, $k \in [K]$.
 The $K$-fold CV+ prediction set is defined as

 where $S_i^\mathrm{CV+}=|Y_i - \hat\mu_{-I_{k(i)}}(X_i)|$, $i \in [n]$, are the residual scores (or absolute residuals).
-An attractive property of the set in \eqref{eq:cv+_set} is that it is very interpretable, since it is always an interval (rather than, possibly, a union of intervals).
+An attractive property of the set in \eqref{eq:cv+_set} is that it is interpretable, since it is always an interval (rather than, possibly, a union of intervals).
 In particular, when $n=K$, it corresponds to the jackknife+ interval by \citet{barber2021}.

 At first glance, the sets $\hat{C}^\mathrm{cross}_{n,K,\alpha}(X_{n+1})$ and $\hat{C}^\mathrm{CV+}_{n,K,\alpha}(X_{n+1})$ can appear distinct; however, \citet[Appendix B.2]{barber2021} proves that, when the score function in \eqref{eq:cross-cp-int} is the residual score, then